grassdog/taskmeister/README.md

                                        A project directory is found by walking up from the current directory and stopping if a .git or .hg directory is found.
     -d, --done TASK_ID               Finish a task
-    -s, --show TASK_ID               Show a task list item and its notes -e, --edit TASK_ID               Edit a task in Vim -r, --replace TASK_ID            Replace a task description
+    -s, --show TASK_ID               Show a task list item and its notes -e, --edit [TASK_ID]             Edit task list in Vim Will search for a specific task if TASK_ID is provided -r, --replace TASK_ID            Replace a task description

 Common options: